ngspipes/main/docs/ToolsRepository.md

 Another example referred in this documentation is the Trimmomatic tool.
 As we can see in the [Trimmomatic manual](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf), For single-ended data, one input and one output file are specified.
 The required processing steps (trimming, cropping, adapter clipping etc.) are specified as additional arguments after the input/output files.
-Thus, it appears in description how to execute this command
+Thus, it appears in description presented in Example 3.10 how to execute this command.

 ```
 java -jar <path to trimmomatic jar> SE